Callum Voisin

-Callum Voisin (/ˈvoizən/ VOY-zən; born 6 March 2006) is a British and Swiss racing driver who last competed in the FIA Formula 3 Championship for Rodin Motorsport.
+Callum Voisin (/ˈvoizən/ VOY-zən; born 6 March 2006) is a British and Swiss racing driver who currently competes in the Porsche Carrera Cup GB for Century Motorsport and the Porsche Carrera Cup Italia for Ombra Racing.
+Voisin most notably competed in FIA Formula 3 for Rodin Motorsport in 2024 and 2025, and was the 2023 GB3 champion.

-Voisin is the 2023 GB3 champion.
-Voisin was one of the final ten candidates for the Aston Martin Autosport BRDC Award in 2022, and later competed in the shootout in 2023 against Joseph Loake, Arvid Lindblad and Taylor Barnard.

-Career
+Junior racing career

 Ginetta Junior Championship

 Voisin began his car racing career at the age of 15 in the Ginetta Junior Championship at R Racing.

 GB3 Championship

 2022

 Voisin driving in the 2022 GB3 Championship.

-In 2022 Voisin progressed to the GB3 Championship with Carlin, partnering Javier Sagrera and Roberto Faria.
+In 2022, Voisin progressed to the GB3 Championship with Carlin, partnering Javier Sagrera and Roberto Faria.
 Having started out with an unremarkable round at Oulton Park, Voisin would score his first top five finish at the next event in Silverstone, before tasting victory for the first time in single-seaters, winning Race 1 at Donington.
 He continued impressing at the following round, held at Snetterton Circuit, where he scored another victory after taking his first pole position in the series.
 Another podium came in Race 3 at Spa-Francorchamps, where, having originally been declared the winner, a red flag regulation denied Voisin first place, with victory being instead awarded to Tommy Smith.
-The following week, the Briton scored a pair of pole positions, which, despite him failing to convert them into wins, yielded two second places.
+The following week, Voisin scored a pair of pole positions, which, despite him failing to convert them into wins, yielded two second places.
 Voisin ended his season by taking another victory at Donington Park, which left him fourth in the overall standings, ahead of his two teammates.
 In addition, Voisin won the Jack Cavill Pole Position Cup for amassing the highest number of pole positions throughout the campaign.

+In late 2022, Voisin was among the final ten candidates for the Aston Martin Autosport BRDC Award.

 2023

-Voisin remained with the renamed Rodin Carlin for the 2023 GB3 Championship.
+Voisin remained with the renamed Rodin Carlin for the 2023 GB3 Championship, partnering John Bennett and Costa Toparis.
+While JHR's Joseph Loake and later Hitech's Alex Dunne took early leads in the championship, Voisin stayed in the fight with regular main race podiums—including two each at Oulton Park and Spa.
+He reached the top of the standings by Round 5, and scored his first win of the season and another double podium the next weekend at Brands Hatch.
+With double pole, victory and second place at the Donington decider, Voisin clinched the GB3 title by 18 points from Dunne.

+In late 2023, Voisin was a finalist in the Aston Martin Autosport BRDC Award, along with F3 rookie Taylor Barnard, GB3 title rival Loake, and F4 driver Arvid Lindblad.
+Loake won the shootout.